 - The defendant is not more than two years older than the child.
 (This Romeo-Juliet provision is only 2 years, as opposed to the typical 3-year provision for most other offenses.)

-Sex Offender Registration for Sexual Performance of a Child
+Is Sex Offender Registration Required if Convicted of Sexual Performance of a Child?

 (1) “Sexual performance” means any performance or part thereof that includes sexual conduct by a child younger than 18 years of age.

 (2) “Sexual conduct” means sexual contact, actual or simulated sexual intercourse, deviate sexual intercourse, sexual bestiality, masturbation, sado-masochistic abuse, or lewd exhibition of the genitals, the anus, or any portion of the female breast below the top of the areola.